 Step 9: Sew a square, to secure the folded ribbon (from Step 8), so that it is extra sturdy.

 Step 10: That is just about it for a basic apron!
-I use this fabulous Fray Block to keep my ribbon from fraying.
+I use this fabulous Fray Block (you can get it here) to keep my ribbon from fraying.
 You add it to any ribbon edge you have cut.
 I usually add this on at the very end, but you can do it any time.

 There you go!